Safety and security

-There has been an increase in tourist-targeted crime, particularly petty theft.
 Be aware of the risk of pick pocketing and mugging, especially in bars, pubs, nightclubs and hotels in Tallinn’s Old Town.
-Since 2015 there have been some reports of drink tampering to assist robberies.
+There have been some reports of drink tampering to assist robberies.
 Be vigilant in bars, take sensible precautions and avoid unlit side streets and parks at night.
 If possible, leave your valuables in a hotel safe.

 You should report any theft in person to Tallinn Central Police Station, Kolde pst 65, 10321 Tallinn, telephone: +372 612 5400.
 You will need to obtain a police report if you have lost your passport.

 A plastic smartcard and e-ticket system is in use in Tallinn for buses, trolleybuses, trams and inner-city trains.
 Information on buying and using smartcards can be found on the Tallinn Tourism website).

 Roads and pavements may become very slippery during spring.
 In accordance with the Estonian Traffic Act, all pedestrians walking on the road at night time or in inadequate visibility are obliged to wear a safety reflector, otherwise fines may apply.
 Reflectors are essential during winter months from October to March.
 The reflectors can be pinned to the right side of your coat or handbag and can be bought locally.

 By law, headlights of vehicles must be on at all times, including during daylight hours.
 Winter tyres must be fitted from 1 December to 1 March every year, but if there are severe weather conditions outside these dates (likely in most years) the dates will change accordingly.
 Check local conditions if you are driving in Estonia between October and April.